 March 24th, 2015

-The AKDF board selected Heidi duPont as the recipient of the 2014 AKDF Award.
-We have been very fortunate to have a legion of volunteers help us with Dogg Day and other foundation functions over the years.
-The prize was created in the early years of AKDF to honor one of those volunteers at Dogg Day each year and make a $1,000 donation to a charitable cause of the winner’s choosing.
+The AKDF Board selected Heidi duPont as the recipient of the 2014 AKDF award.
+We have been extremely fortunate to have a legion of volunteers help us with Dogg Day and the Foundation.
+This prize was created in the early years of AKDF to honor a volunteer for outstanding contribution to the Foundation and its mission.
+The AKDF makes a donation of $1000.00 to a charitable cause of the winner’s choice.

-Heidi has been a great friend of the Dwyers for many years.
-She has served on the AKDF Committee and has been the perfect volunteer.
-She’s been a big supporter of Dogg Day, taking pictures at the event, sourcing auction items and encouraging friends to participate and donate.
-The past two Dogg Days, however, she has also spent countless hours putting her extensive graphic design skills to work in helping us complete the much needed task of recreating our electronic and paper invitations.
-In addition, she designed a special program to commemorate last year’s 10th Dogg Day.
+Heidi has been a great friend of the Dwyer family for many years.
+She has served on the AKDF Committee and has been a dedicated and enthusiastic volunteer taking pictures at Dogg Day, sourcing auction items and encouraging friends to participate and donate.

-2013 and 2014 have been the most successful Dogg Days since the first ones thanks in no small part to Heidi’s efforts.
-Congratulations Heidi!
+2013 and 2014 have been two of the most successful Dogg Days since the inaugural event thanks in no small part to Heidi’s efforts.
+Congratulations and thank you, Heidi!

 March 24th, 2015